sub-lunar/nodebb-plugin-import-esotalk/README.md

 An esoTalk forum exporter to be required by [nodebb-plugin-import](https://github.com/akhoury/nodebb-plugin-import), based on [nodebb-plugin-import-ubb](https://github.com/akhoury/nodebb-plugin-import-ubb).

+### BEWARE

+Might crash for large numbers of records, especially posts!
+Use at your own risk!
+(It’s MIT license anyway, so what do I care?).

+Due to esoTalks database structure (and my poor MySQL skills) I wasn’t able to properly select the posts without the topic-starting posts in my query, so I have to detect and throw them out via javascript.
+Since I do not know how many of them will be there at query time, I can’t apply the limit to the query properly.
+Thus, **all** posts are selected everytime and the array is sliced in JavaScript after the starting posts are thrown out!
+Which means that, if you have a lot of posts in your forum, you might need a lot of ram to do this ...

 ### What is this?

 It's __just__ an exporter of [esoTalk Threads data](http://esotalk.org/), that provides an API that [nodebb-plugin-import](https://github.com/akhoury/nodebb-plugin-import) can use to export source forum data and import it to NodeBB's database.
 So, it's not really a conventional nodebb-plugin.